Diploma of Sports Management (High Performance)

 Where the ISCA diploma can take you

-This course is specifically designed for aspiring athletes, administrators, development officers, coaches, strength & conditioning staff and sports trainers – both male & female.
-Students will be provided with the best possible support to enable their continuation and completion of the Diploma qualification.
-Students will not only have the opportunity to achieve this qualification, but also to articulate into year two of a degree at ICMS or other institution.*
+This course is specifically designed for aspiring athletes, administrators, development officers, coaches, strength and conditioning staff and sports trainers – both male and female.
+Students will be provided with the best possible support to enable their continuation and completion of the diploma qualification.
+Students will not only have the opportunity to achieve this qualification, but also articulate into the second year of a bachelor’s degree at ICMS or another institution.